How Mechanical Engineers Contribute to Quality Control and Assurance

 Inspection and Testing

 Mechanical engineers are responsible for inspecting and testing products to ensure that they meet certain standards of quality.
-This involves conducting a range of tests, including stress testing, vibration analysis, and other quality control tests to ensure that products are free from defects.
-By detecting and eliminating defects early in the manufacturing process, mechanical engineers can prevent costly recalls and ensure that products are safe and reliable.
+Common tools include digital calipers for precise dimensional measurement, vibration analyzers for assessing dynamic performance, and ultrasonic flaw detectors for identifying internal defects.
+By conducting a range of tests---such as stress testing, vibration analysis, and other quality control examinations---engineers can detect and eliminate defects early in the manufacturing process, preventing costly recalls and ensuring that products are safe and reliable.

 Reading more: